chocolateboy/shell-escape-tag/README.md

 Copyright © 2015-2018 by chocolateboy.

-shell-escape-tag is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).
+This is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).